KehlRafael/hyper-rational-games/readme.md

   as the payment of the pure strategy *s* and <a href="https://www.codecogs.com/eqnedit.php?latex=\bg_white&space;\phi_v=\pi_v(x_v,x_{-v})" target="_blank"><img src="https://latex.codecogs.com/png.latex?\bg_white&space;\phi_v=\pi_v(x_v,x_{-v})" title="\phi_v=\pi_v(x_v,x_{-v})" /></a>
   as the expected payoff of the mixed strategy <a href="https://www.codecogs.com/eqnedit.php?latex=\bg_white&space;x_v" target="_blank"><img src="https://latex.codecogs.com/png.latex?\bg_white&space;x_v" title="x_v" /></a>
   of *v*.

+ ## Notes
+  While most examples were made to be accessible for everyone with plots so you can visualize the results, the `simulations_madeo_mocenni` example is a batch with 24 simulations that Madeo and Mocenni do on their original article, [Game Interactions and Dynamics on Networked Populations](https://doi.org/10.1109/TAC.2014.2384755), but with hyper-rational agents that use half of their energy for their profit and the other half is divided equally between their neighbors.
+Unlike the other examples, this batch of simulations are all written to text files that can be printed using my [graph-print](https://github.com/KehlRafael/graph-print) project, more specifically with the [madeomocenniPrint](https://github.com/KehlRafael/graph-print/blob/main/madeomocenniPrint.py) script, that reads and prints all graphs at once.
+This example was made as a comparison between both models and the results are presented on my master's project.